Skip to main content

 Boren Fellowship

-Non-Flagship students are also eligible to apply for a Boren Fellowship to support their time in the MPS.
-Learn more about the Boren Awards here.
+Students who hold a BA or BS degree are eligible to apply for a Boren Fellowship to support their participation in the Persian MPS.
+Learn more about the Boren Awards here: https://www.borenawards.org, and find out specific program details under Applicants -> Award Types.

 The Boren Fellowship application for the 2026-2027 academic year is currently open, and the deadline is January 21st, 2026.